ERR_SSL_PROTOCOL_ERROR: what it is and 3 effective ways to repair it

 1. Open hPanel and click the Websites section.

-1. Select the website in question from the drop-down menu.
+1. Select the website in question and click Dashboard.

 A green check mark indicates the website’s SSL is installed and active.
 Otherwise, you need to get an SSL first before enabling HTTPS.